sreenivaskadiam/springbootlesson/README.md

 if you are running this program in windows machine, then please use docker machine ip(192.168.99.100).
 Please access like below http://192.168.99.100:8080/connected?origin=Boston&destination=Philadelphia

+The unit tests are done in the class RouteMapRestControllerTest